MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 The **Period** column indicates the period when your quota is renewed.
 For Azure Quantum Credits, the period is infinite, meaning that your credits are never reset.
 ***

+> [!NOTE]
+> If you have any questions regarding the workspace creation process, or any issue using Azure Quantum, bookmark the [Azure Quantum office hours](https://aka.ms/AQ/OfficeHours) and join our open office hours every Thursday at 8:30am PST.

 ## Next Steps

 - [FAQ: Applications to the Azure Quantum Credits program](xref:microsoft.quantum.credits.credits-faq)